 Minimum delivery method for the requested metering data.

-These are the Metering Data Provision Procedures (Procedures) made under clause 7.16 of the National Electricity Rules (NER).
+These are the metering data provision procedures (Procedures) made under clause 7.14 of the National Electricity Rules (NER).

 These Procedures have effect for the purposes set out in the NER.
 The NER and the National Electricity Law (NEL) prevail over these Procedures to the extent of any inconsistency.